Last updated on May 20th, 2023 at 03:03 pm

-The almond (Prunus amygdalus, syn.
-Prunus dulcis) is a flowering, small to medium-sized deciduous tree in the rose family, Rosaceae.
-It belongs to the botanical genus Prunus.
-The tree typically grows 3–5 meters tall, and has an average lifespan of 20–25 years.
+The tree typically grows 3–5 meters tall and has an average lifespan of 20–25 years.
 It is the first deciduous nut tree to bloom in spring.
 The flowers are delicate, five-petalled, typically 3–5 cm in diameter, and their color ranges from white to pink.
-The almond trees are drought resistant and can thrive even on a poor soil.
-The scent of the almond blossoms is sweet, and it is sometimes compared to that of jasmine and lily.
-To thrive well, the almond trees require Mediterranean-like climate, with long and dry summers and milder, wet winters.

-Habitat: The almond is native to the Middle East—to Iran and several other countries in the region.
+The almond is native to the Middle East—to Iran and several other countries in the region.
 Wild almonds were eaten even in the Neolithic period.
-In ancient times, it was cultivated and spread throughout the Mediterranean, southern Europe and northern Africa, along the caravan trade routes.
-Traces of almond have been found at archeological sites in Greece which date back to the eight millennium B.C.
-It is estimated that the cultivation of almond trees in the Mediterranean region began around the third millennium B.C, in the early Bronze Age.
+In ancient times, it was cultivated and spread throughout the Mediterranean, southern Europe, and Northern Africa along the caravan trade routes.
+Traces of almonds have been found at Greece’s archeological sites, dating back to the eighth millennium B.C.
+It is estimated that the cultivation of almond trees in the Mediterranean region began around the third millennium B.C., in the early Bronze Age.

-Today, almond trees can be seen across Europe and Asia and North America, especially in California, which shares over 40 percent of the global almond market.
-The almond tree was first brought to California In the 1700s, through the Spanish missionaries.
+Today, almond trees can be seen across Europe, Asia, and North America, especially in California, which shares over 40 percent of the global almond market.
+The Spanish missionaries brought the almond tree to California In the 1700s.

-Etymology: The word ‘almond‘ is linked to both the Middle English words ‘almond’ and ‘almaund’, and to the Old French words ‘almande’, ’amande’ and ‘alemondle’.
-The origin of these words is traced back to the Ancient Greek word ‘amygdalos’ and to the Latin word ‘amygdala’.
-The exact origin and meaning of the word ‘almond’ is still unknown, although some theories speculate that ‘almond’ could be of Semitic origin.
+The word ‘almond‘ is linked to the Middle English words ‘almond’ and ‘almaund,’ and to the Old French words ‘almande,’’amande’ and ‘alemondle.’
+The origin of these words is traced back to the Ancient Greek word ‘amygdalos’ and the Latin word ‘amygdala.’
+The exact origin and meaning of the word ‘almond’ are still unknown, although some theories speculate that ‘almond’ could be of Semitic origin.

-Other theories hypothesize that, under the influence of the Spanish, the letter ‘l’ was erroneously inserted the Medieval Latin word ‘amandus’ (meaning ‘lovable’), since many Arabic-origin words began with the article ‘al’.
-Etymologically, the word ‘almond’ is also related to the German word ‘mandel’, the Italian word ‘mandorlo’, the Portuguese word ‘amêndoa’ and the Spanish word ‘almendro’, all referring to the same tree.
+Other theories hypothesize that, under the influence of the Spanish, the letter ‘l’ was erroneously inserted into the Medieval Latin word ‘amandus’ (meaning ‘lovable’) since many Arabic-origin words began with the article ‘al.’ Etymologically, the word ‘almond’ is also related to the German word ‘mandel,’ the Italian word ‘mandorlo,’ the Portuguese word ‘amêndoa’ and the Spanish word ‘almendro,’ all referring to the same tree.